pnp/PnP-Transformation/InfoPath/Guidance/Patterns/Populating fields on form load-read list data.md

 ## InfoPath approach ##
 When the InfoPath is opened from InfoPath form library, it reads the xml data of form library list item and loads form in InfoPath form.

-The below example shows the existing form library list item of XML data in a SharePoint form library.
+The below example shows the existing list item of XML data in a SharePoint form library.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>